Sidersaura: Palaeoenvironment

-Sidersaura is known from the Late Cretaceous Huincul Formation of Río Negro Province, Argentina.
+Sidersaura is known from the Early Cretaceous Huincul Formation of Río Negro Province, Argentina.
 Many dinosaurs, including fellow rebbachisaurids (Astigmasaura, Cathartesaura, Cienciargentina, and remains historically referred to Limaysaurus), titanosaurs (Argentinosaurus, Bustingorrytitan, Chucarosaurus, and Choconsaurus), carcharodontosaurids (Mapusaurus, Meraxes, and Taurovenator), a megaraptoran (Aoniraptor), abelisaurids (Skorpiovenator, Tralkasaurus, and Ilokelesia), an elaphrosaurine (Huinculsaurus), a paravian (Overoraptor), and the unusual avetheropod Gualicho have also been named from the formation.
 Remains of unenlagiids, iguanodonts, and elasmarian ornithopods are also known.